tiagoornelas/soccer-scores-app/README.md

   events;
 - `/results` is a get request, which accepts a date param in YYYY-MM-DD format which returns finished events in that specific date;

+## Playground Deployment

+The monorepo was deployed on Vercel splited in front and backend projects.